In this hundred and forty-seventh archive story by Kristian Bertel, we are visiting a slum in the Wadala area of Mumbai, India.

 Bhalswa slum

-This slum is located in the area Bhalwsa Jahangir Pur, a census town in North West district in the state of Delhi, India, where a large proportion of the city's urban poor resides.
-It is situated next to Bhalswa 'Horseshoe' Lake and the site chosen for this competition is located to the West of Bhalswa, adjacent to the mentioned lake.
+The Bhalswa slum is a community of poor people living in Delhi, India and it is located in the north western part of the city in the area Bhalwsa Jahangir Pur, a census town in North West district in the state of Delhi, India, where a large proportion of the city's urban poor resides.
+It has a population of more than 10,000 people, living in dire conditions and without access to basic amenities and it is situated next to Bhalswa 'Horseshoe' Lake and the site chosen for this competition is located to the West of Bhalswa, adjacent to the mentioned lake.
 The site is currently undeveloped and presents an opportunity to deliver affordable and sustainable housing to the area.

 Nochikuppam slum